Student bills:

 4. Shop around for the best deal

-For a full breakdown, check out our guide: How to set up your energy bills
+For a full breakdown, check out our page on how to set up your energy bills.

 1. Find your supplier